 Some faculty may also be required to:

 - Activate your Cornell NetID.
-Faculty members, graduate student lecturers, and TAs need a NetID in order to use Cornell e-mail, services, and some systems, including the Faculty Center.
+Faculty members, graduate student lecturers, and TAs need a NetID in order to use Cornell email, view online course evaluations, and access services and systems, including the Faculty Center.
 The Faculty Center provides a single entry point to the tools faculty need to advise students and to view class information (i.e., teaching schedule, class rosters, and grading information).
 New hires receive their NetID as part of the appointment process.
-A text message will be sent to your text-enabled cell phone in conjunction with an e-mail message sent to your preferred e-mail address, or a letter will be sent by U.S. mail with your assigned NetID, an activation code to set your password, and activation instructions.
-The NetID and activation code cannot be sent by e-mail (solely), telephone, or fax machine.
+A text message will be sent to your cell phone in conjunction with an email message sent to your preferred email address, or a letter will be sent by U.S. mail with your assigned NetID, an activation code to set your password, and activation instructions.
+The NetID and activation code cannot be sent by email (solely) or fax machine.

 - Enroll in Two-Step Login.
 All university employee NetID accounts require enrollment in the Two-Step Login service.
 This action was adopted to protect your pay and tax information from criminal activities.
 If you have not already done so, to enroll please review the following link: https://it.cornell.edu/twostep.
 If you have questions about how Two-Step Login works, and why it is essential for keeping your pay and tax information safe, or would like help changing your device settings, please contact the IT Service Desk.